The Inner Workings of My Breakdown (a Dream)

 How can that be peace?

-He smiles at me with a sort of Kentucky toothless vibe and blows more smoke up my nose, which begins to bleed again.
+He smiles at me with Kentucky toothless vibe and blows more smoke up my nose, which begins to bleed again.

 It’s peace for the last man standing, he says without a hint of irony.